 The regulation also provides rules on the efficiency, effectiveness, democratic control and transparency.
 The Agency is steered by a Management Board, and an Executive Board.
 The Management Board is composed of one representative from each Member State and two representatives of the Commission.
 While these representatives enjoy a right to vote, another group of six representatives of railway undertakings, infrastructure managers, the railway industry, trade-union organizations, passengers, and freight customers is appointed by the Commission and does not have the right to vote.
 Other stakeholders enjoy specific consultation rights.
 According to Article 6 social partners are consulted by the Board whenever the tasks of the Agency "have a direct impact on the social environment or working conditions of workers in the industry".
-Consultation takes then place within the framework of the sectoral dialogue committee are to be forwarded to the Commission.
+Consultation takes then place within the framework of the sectoral dialogue committee set up pursuant to Commission Decision 98/500/EC.
+Opinions expressed by the sectoral dialogue committee are to be forwarded to the Commission.
 According to Article 7 rail freight customers and passengers are consulted in a specific format.
 Whenever the Agency's tasks have a direct impact on rail freight customers and passengers, the Agency needs to consult the organizations representing them.